Clarinet Quintet (Brahms): Clarinet quintets

 At the time Brahms started composing his Clarinet Quintet, only a few works had been composed for this type of ensemble.
 Examples of clarinet quintets include those by Wolfgang Amadeus Mozart, Anton Reicha, Giacomo Meyerbeer, Sigismund von Neukomm, Carl Maria von Weber, Franz Krommer, Alexander Glazunov, Heinrich Baermann, and Thomas Täglichsbeck.
-Brahms modeled his composition after Mozart's.
+The Brahms quintet shows parallels to the Mozart Quintet, especially in form.

 Brahms and Mühlfeld

 Brahms had retired from composing prior to listening to Richard Mühlfeld play.
 Brahms may have met Mühlfeld already when Hans von Bülow was directing the Meiningen Court Orchestra.
-But it was Fritz Steinbach, von Bülow's successor, who brought Mühlfeld's playing to the attention of Brahms in March 1891.
+But it was Fritz Steinbach, Bülow's successor, who brought Mühlfeld's playing to the attention of Brahms in March 1891.
 Brahms was very enthusiastic about Mühlfeld.
 That summer at Bad Ischl, he composed the Clarinet Quintet and his Clarinet Trio Op.
 114, both of them for Mühlfeld.
 He later also composed his two Clarinet Sonatas Op.
 120.